highmobility/hmkit-android/README.md

 # HMKit Android

 The HMKit Android SDK makes it easy to work with car data using the HIGH MOBILITY API platform.
-The SDK implements a strong security layer between your iOS app and the platform while giving you straightforward native interface to read and write to connected cars.
+The SDK implements a strong security layer between your Android app and the platform while giving you straightforward native interface to read and write to connected cars.
 In addition the SDK provides a UI component to initate OAuth2 for the end-user in order to retrieve data sharing consent.

 # Table of contents